How to Get Married at Devil’s Lake State Park in Baraboo, Wisconsin

 Note: You will need your officiant’s name, address, phone number and email address when you are applying for your marriage license.

-Step two: Pick a wedding day & apply for a permit
+Step three: Pick a wedding day & apply for a permit

 Once you’ve chosen your officiant, the next step is to pick a date.
 I’d recommend picking a weekday morning or evening as Devil’s Lake State Park is bound to be less crowded.
 Devil’s Lake is open to the public 6:00am – 11:00pm year round.
 I recommend summer or fall for your elopement to ensure good weather!